Alabama people

+The Alabama or Alibamu (Albaamaha) are an Indigenous people of the Southeastern Woodlands.
+Their historical homelands were in Alabama on the upper Alabama River, and they formed part of the Muscogee Creek Confederacy.
+Today they live in Oklahoma and Texas.

-The Alabama and closely allied Coushatta people migrated from Alabama and Mississippi to the area of Texas in the late 18th century and early 19th century, under pressure from European-American settlers to the east.
-They essentially merged and shared reservation land.
-Although the tribe was terminated in the 1950s, it achieved federal recognition in 1987 as the Alabama-Coushatta Tribe of Texas.
-Its 1,137 members have about 4500 acre of reservation.
+The Alabama and closely allied Coushatta migrated from Alabama and Mississippi to present-day Texas in the late 18th century and early 19th century, under pressure from American settlers to the east.
+They shared an Indian reservation and became a single Native American tribe, the Alabama-Coushatta Tribe of Texas.
+Its 1,137 citizens have about 4500 acre of reservation.

 The Alabama-Quassarte Tribal Town is a federally recognized tribe, headquartered in Wetumka, Oklahoma.

 Language

 The Alabama language is part of the Muskogean language family.
 Alabama is closely related to Koasati and distantly to Hitchiti, Chickasaw and Choctaw.
 Also known as Alibamu, an estimated 100 speakers, primarily from Texas, still speak the language.

 History

 The Alabama first encountered Europeans when Hernando de Soto arrived in 1540 and visited numerous places during his expedition.
 In the 18th century, the French arrived on the Gulf Coast and built a fort at what became Mobile, Alabama.

 The Alibamu and Koasati tribes were part of the Creek Confederacy.
 They had less contact with British colonists from the Thirteen Colonies than other Creek tribes did.
 They were the first to migrate away when British colonists began to settle in the region by the middle of the 18th century, after the land was ceded by the French following Britain's victory in the Seven Years' War (known in the colonies as the French and Indian War).
 Under pressure as well by Native American enemies, the Alabama and Coushatta tribes wanted to avoid the powerful Choctaw in present-day Mississippi.
 They moved into territories of future states, first into Louisiana and then into Texas.

 Alabama and Coushatta towns were divided into "red" and "white" towns.
 The "white" towns were responsible for keeping the peace and for providing refuge, while the "red" towns were responsible for conducting military campaigns.
 Though they had "red" and "white" towns, the Alabama-Coushattas thought of themselves as peace-loving people.